spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/inventory-management-feature-walkthrough/managing-stocks-in-a-multi-store-environment-best-practices.md

 {% info_block infoBox "" %}

-To enable this scenario for your project, a developer should configure it.
+To enable this scenario for your project, a developer needs to configure it.

 {% endinfo_block %}

-Suppose you own a small to big e-commerce business and can’t have or don’t need separate warehouses per each store.
+Suppose you own a small or big e-commerce business and can’t have or don’t need separate warehouses per store.
 You also want all the data stored in one place.
 So, for example, if a product is unavailable in the DE store, but available in the AT store, a registered user can switch from DE store to AT store and buy the product there.

 In this case, consider having a shared warehouse and a shared database for all the stores.
 Since the warehouse is shared, for the correct product availability calculations, product reservations are synced between the stores: